Senior Center FAQ

 11. When is the Senior Center open?

-Naperville Senior Center is open 7:30 am, to 6:00 pm, Monday through Friday.
+Naperville Senior Center is open Monday through Friday 7:30 am, to 6:00 pm (closed Saturday and Sunday).

 The Senior Center will be closed in observance of the following holidays.
 The specific date for the Center closure is subject to the day of the week upon which the holiday falls: